-In the most developed countries, about 6% of energy use is for air conditioning and refrigeration.
-The same is true in many hot countries where up to 40% of energy in the cities is used by air conditioning systems and it this could be a major problem as developing economies continue to grow.
+In most developed countries, a large amount of energy use of about 6% of the total is for air conditioning and refrigeration.
+The same is true for many hot countries where air conditioning systems use up to 40% of energy in the cities, and this could be a major problem as developing economies continue to grow.

 ESEER values normally used for the European region, as shown in the following table: